Alaxouche/Wunduniik/README.md

 Tip: to get access to Appdata if you can't see it, in your files explorer, go to options, Display, and tick "display hidden files and folders":

 ![image](https://i.redd.it/9gy3rgdmgu191.png)

+#### BethINI and INIs

+BethINI is a really useful tool to edit your `Skyrim.ini`, `SkyrimCustom.ini` and `SkyrimPrefs.ini`.
+I already provided you my INIs, but some lines might not be set up correctly for your computer.
+Here are the lines you must check before starting your game:
+- SkyrimPrefs.ini:
+  - [Display]
+    - iSize H=1080 -> Change this with your screen resolution Height
+    - iSize W=1920 -> Change this with your screen resolution Width

+      Those 2 lines can be changed directly through the Skyrim Launcher or BethINI
+  - [Launcher]
+    - sD3DDevice="NVIDIA GeForce GTX 1070" -> Change this with you GPU name
+- Skyrim.ini:
+  - [Display]
+    - sScreenShotBaseName=C:\Games\The Elder Scrolls - Skyrim - Special Edition\Screenshots\Screenshots -> Create a folder called `Screenshots` and replace this line         with the path leading to the new folder.
+Also you can change this using BethINI.

 #### ENB